stephaneVercouillieBMID/slate/source/workingVersion.html.md

 prompt=login
 max_age=1

-### 4.2.2 “claims” Parameterclaims” Parameter
+### 4.2.2 “claims” Parameter

 Some specific data cannot be requested by using scope values.
-They have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)ClaimsParameter)  request parameter of the Authentication Request.
+They have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) ClaimsParameter)  request parameter of the Authentication Request.

 *<!--> OIDC standard claims built in add*claims built in add TODO